 - The number of cancerous lymph node areas

-- The location of the cancerous lymph nodes: localized (located only in one area of the body) or generalized (located in many areas of the body)
+- Whether the cancerous lymph nodes are localized, meaning they are located only in one area of the body, or generalized, meaning they are located in many areas of the body

 - Whether the disease has spread to the bone marrow, spleen, or extralymphatic organs (organs outside the lymphatic system; noted using an “E” below), such as the liver, lungs, or bone

 The stage of lymphoma describes the extent of the spread of the tumor, using the terms stage I through IV (one through four).
-As explained in Symptoms , each stage may also be subdivided into “A” and “B” categories, based on the presence or absence of specific symptoms.
+As explained in the Symptoms section, each stage may also be subdivided into “A” and “B” categories, based on the presence or absence of specific symptoms.

-Stage I: The cancer is found in one lymph node region (stage I).
+Stage I. The cancer is found in one lymph node region.

 - The cancer is in two or more lymph node regions on the same side of the diaphragm (stage II).